• Study level

 Syllabus

-Optimizing code: performance analysis of compiled code; compilation flags; cost of simple operations; efficient iteration over multidimensional arrays; cache optimization; notions of algorithmic complexity; parallelization libraries (MPI vs. OpenMP); scalability of parallel programs; list of neighbors, identification of invariants.
+Code optimization: performance analysis of compiled code; compilation flags; cost of simple operations; efficient iteration on multidimensional arrays; cache optimization; notions of algorithmic complexity; parallelization libraries (MPI vs. OpenMP); scalability of parallel programs; list of neighbors, identification of invariants.

-Simple parallelization strategies in a molecular dynamics code (atomic vs. spatial decomposition)
+Simple parallelization strategies in molecular dynamics code (atomic decomposition vs. spatial decomposition)

-Practice of atomistic simulations in a high performance computing environment.
+Practice atomistic simulations in a high-performance computing environment.

-Introduction to ab initio simulations: know the distinction between classical and ab-initio atomistic modeling and the basic principles of density functional theory; know how to identify the main simplifications and approximations underlying an ab-initio simulation and become familiar with an ab initio code.
+Introduction to ab initio simulations: know the distinction between classical and ab initio atomistic modeling and the basic principles of density functional theory; identify the main simplifications and approximations underlying an ab initio simulation and familiarize yourself with an ab initio code.

 Read more